Quantum network: Experimental quantum modems

 A research team at the Max-Planck-Institute of Quantum Optics in Garching, Germany is finding success in transporting quantum data from flying and stable qubits via infrared spectrum matching.
 This requires a sophisticated, super-cooled yttrium silicate crystal to sandwich erbium in a mirrored environment to achieve resonance matching of infrared wavelengths found in fiber optic networks.
 The team successfully demonstrated the device works without data loss.

 Mobile quantum networks

 In 2021, researchers in China reported the successful transmission of entangled photons between drones, used as nodes for the development of mobile quantum networks or flexible network extensions.
 This could be the first work in which entangled particles were sent between two moving devices.
+Also, it has been researched the application of quantum communications to improve 6G mobile networks for joint detection and data transfer with quantum entanglement, where there are possible advantages such as security and energy efficiency.

 Quantum key distribution networks

 Several test networks have been deployed that are tailored to the task of quantum key distribution either at short distances (but connecting many users), or over larger distances by relying on trusted repeaters.
 These networks do not yet allow for the end to end transmission of qubits or the end to end creation of entanglement between far away nodes.